jasonacox/Powerwall-Dashboard/README.md

 #### Windows 11 Instructions

 Installing Powerwall-Dashboard on a Windows 11 host requires some additional setup.
-Install and Setup using administrator PowerShell or Windows Command Prompt:
+Install and Setup using **administrator** PowerShell or Windows Command Prompt:

-See [WINDOWS.md](https://github.com/jasonacox/Powerwall-Dashboard/WINDOWS.md) for notes on how to upgrade your WSL installation from WSL1 to WSL2 if required, or for an installation without Docker Desktop - only recommended for very advanced users.
+If required, see [WINDOWS.md](https://github.com/jasonacox/Powerwall-Dashboard/WINDOWS.md) for notes on how to upgrade your WSL installation from WSL1 to WSL2, or for an installation *without Docker Desktop* - only recommended for very advanced users.

-* (optionally) install *Windows Terminal* [Windows Terminal](https://aka.ms/terminal)
+* (optional) install *Windows Terminal* [Windows Terminal](https://aka.ms/terminal)
 * Install WSL `wsl --install` with an linux distro (recommend Ubuntu - this is the default WSL linux distro if you install with wsl --install)
 * Install *Docker Desktop* for Windows [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-* Start your WSL from the (Ubuntu or your chosen distro) shortcut that will have been set up when you installed WSL or from Windows Terminal
+* Start your WSL from the shortcut for Ubuntu (or your chosen distro) that will have been set up when you installed WSL or from Windows Terminal
 * Make sure you are in your home directory `cd ~`
 * Clone repo (`git clone https://github.com/jasonacox/Powerwall-Dashboard.git`)
 * Run `cd Powerwall-Dashboard`